SeanKilleen/flavorsof.net/index.md

 # The Flavors of .NET

-A quick reference for the sometimes-confusing differences in .NET nomenclature, by [Sean Killeen](https://SeanKilleen.com) and [others](https://github.com/seankilleen/flavorsof.net).
+A quick reference for the sometimes-confusing differences in .NET nomenclature.

 ## Summary